SkillsFundingAgency/DC-WebUI/README.md

 ## Requirements
 * Working service fabric insatnce configured to recieve messages from a queue configured in the appsettings.json file "CloudStorageSettings".
 * For writing debug logs and errors, connection string pointing to an empty database mentioned in the "Applogs" section in connection strings.
+* Working  web api instance to receive job request.
+Code will be available in git hub for the webapi project in github.

 ## App Settings